 [Commentary] (1) An inspection shall be conducted with regard to the quality of the materials used, the performance of manufacturing and processing equipment, constructed members and structure, etc. in order to ensure that the structure after intervention fulfills the required performance throughout the design service life.
 For the construction for intervention, a plan shall be formulated in advance with regard to the inspection items, inspection method, judgment criteria, execution timing, frequency, allocation of personnel, etc., taking into consideration the efficiency of construction work and economy.
-The inspection items for the construction for intervention include an inspection of the storage condition of resin-based materials, organic solvent, etc., an inspection of the surface condition and dimensions for surface treatment, an inspection of the method of use of bonding materials, amount of use, usage environment, etc. and inspection of the positions and dimensions of repaired or strengthened parts.
+The inspection items for the construction for intervention include an inspection of the storage condition of resin-based materials, organic solvent, etc., an inspection of the surface condition and dimensions for base coating, an inspection of the positions and dimensions of repaired or strengthened parts.